How to build a marketplace app

 Marketplace payments are subject to all kinds of regulation that traditional eCommerce avoids.
 With eCommerce, there's only one entity that receives payouts: the shop owner.
 On a marketplace, all the sellers receive payouts.

-Here's our complete guide to marketplace payments, with key features and top service providers listed.
+Here's our complete guide to marketplace payments, and here's an article that compares the top marketplace payment providers.

 Booking & availability management